geekben/deployment/Openshift.md

 3, add mongodb cartridge; add rockmongo cartridge; etc. This can be done on web page.

-4, From now on, the operations are under ssh, for example, ssh 532e5a96e0b8cd1057000238@crike-geekben.rhcloud.com you can find the ssh address on the web page with your account login.
+4, From now on, the operations are under ssh, you can find the ssh address on the web page with your account login.

+  * before this, you need to paste your public key to openshift account setting like github.

 5, Mkdir under $OPENSHIFT_DATA_DIR, virtualenv <the dir you just created>, cd <the dir again>, source bin/activate